BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 The mechanism for upgrading a Diamond is by calling [`diamondCut()`](https://eips.ethereum.org/EIPS/eip-2535#the-diamondcut-function) which takes arguments of functions to replace and which functions to replace them with.
 Upon restart, the `diamondCut()` function will only be callable by the owner of Beanstalk, which will be the BCM.

-Upgrades should only be executed after a Snapshot has passed and signers have manually reviewed the code changes.
+Upgrades should only be executed after a Snapshot has passed and Signers have manually reviewed the code changes.
 However, in the case of an emergency, the BCM may execute transactions to protect the Beanstalk contract.
 The best practices for emergency response handling are outlined in the Emergency Response Procedures section.

 If a community member wants to propose a BIP, they can submit a merge request to the [Beanstalk Github repo](https://github.com/BeanstalkFarms/Beanstalk) and begin a formal process with the BCM outlined in the Proposing a BIP section.